max813709/Data-Science/Amazon Product Recommendation Systems.md

 ## <strong> Description </strong> ##

-Manipulates the data, utilizes a decision tree and random forect to manuipulate the data in a user friendly way.
+Extracts insights to understand Amazon shopping data in a user-friendly way.

 ## <strong> Technologies Used </strong> ##